-If you are local to Kinellar you are welcome to visit my therapy room (COVID-19 risk assessment and measures in place) or we can 'walk and talk' in the woods near my house.
-We can also meet online or by phone from any location and I can assure full privacy whilst I work from home.
+If you are local to Kinellar you are welcome to visit my therapy room (COVID-19 risk assessment and measures in place) or we can meet online or by phone from any location and I can assure full privacy whilst I work from home.

 In addition to my therapy practice I am a Yoga Teacher, I lead Shamanic Trance Dance rituals and I had a twenty-year corporate career.
 I maintain my wellbeing through yoga, meditation, journalling, dance and therapy (as well as pizza and Netflix!) so that I can be as present as possible with you in our session.

 In our time together we may meet with your inner child and any other 'parts' of yourself which may be asking for attention.
 This can be deeply transformative in helping us to understand ‘why we are the way we are’.
 Our felt experience, such as anxiety or depression, can be symptomatic of how safe, seen and heard these parts feel.
 There is liberation in consciously working to care for the different parts of our self, offering each the understanding, acceptance and validation that is rightly yearned for.